Remove the mudguards from under the engine.

 If present, disconnect the hoses attached to the crankcase and move them to the side.

-Where installed, disconnect the oil level sensor electrical connector.
+Where installed, disconnect the electrical connector from the oil level sensor.

-Where available, remove the inspection hole cover located at the rear of the oil sump.
+Where present, remove the inspection hole cover located at the rear of the oil pan.

 Remove the bolts securing the oil pan to the engine block and front/rear covers.

-Hit the crankcase gently with a mallet and disconnect it from the engine.
+Gently tap the crankcase with a mallet and remove it from the engine.

-Clean the oil sump with solvent and dry thoroughly.
+Clean the oil pan with solvent and dry it thoroughly.
 Make sure that the contact surfaces are not deformed and wipe them with a rag soaked in solvent.

-Before installing the crankcase, apply a small amount of special sealant to the area where the front and rear covers are in contact with the cylinder block.
+Before installing the crankcase, apply a small amount of sealant to the area where the front and rear covers meet the cylinder block.
 Place a new oil pan gasket on the engine block.
 If necessary, apply more sealant to hold the gasket in place.

-Carefully install the crankcase, being careful not to move the gasket, and screw in the bolts.
-Start with the bolts located in the center of the crankcase and, moving in diagonal sequence, tighten the bolts to the correct torque.
+Carefully install the crankcase, being careful not to dislodge the gasket, and screw in the bolts.
+Start with the bolts located in the center of the crankcase and, moving in a diagonal sequence, tighten the bolts to the required tightening torque.

 Finally, fill the engine with oil.
 Start the engine and check the joints for leaks.